Tomer-Aharoni/Bet-Shean-Email-Signatures-Generator/README.md

-# Email Signature Generator (JS)
+# Customized version of Email Signature Generator (JS) of Hrishikesh Sharma

-A basic email signature generator is completely written in Javascript.
-Will be adding few more changes and tweaks or perhaps more integrations in the coming days.

-Feel free to fork and push changes, I'll be more than happy to see any advancements.
-Happy Developing your next project.

-**Created with ❤️ by Hrishikesh Sharma**
+This git is up for demo purposes and will be down later